Belhaven Brewery

-Belhaven Brewery is a brewery based in Belhaven, Dunbar, Scotland.
+Belhaven Brewery is a brewery based in Belhaven, Scotland.
 The brewery dates from 1719, at least; by 2005 it had become the largest and oldest surviving independent brewery in Scotland.
 In November 2005, the Suffolk based brewery Greene King completed a £187 million takeover of the company.
 The brewery complex is designated Category A listed.

 History

 Belhaven claims to have begun brewing in 1719.
 In that year the burgh of Dunbar levied a local tax on brewers to fund civic improvements.
 Since Belhaven's site is immediately outside the limits controlled by the then Dunbar Council, and hence would be free of the 'impost' or tax, it is possible that the 1719 date records the relocation of an existing business.
 In the first half of the 18th century Belhaven had more than 24 small and large competitors nearby in Dunbar, Belhaven and West Barns.
 Only three, the Dunbar, Belhaven (then called Johnstone's and later Dudgeon's) and West Barns breweries survived until the middle of the 19th century and only Belhaven lasted through the 20th, in part due to its small scale of production and its much larger malting capacity.
 The history of brewing in Dunbar, however, goes much further back - all the way to the 1200s with the founding of a site for agriculture, malting and brewing by Benedictine monks who were based on the Isle of May.

 The manager's house (which sits to the west side of the approach lane) was built c.1790 but extended several times.
 It has been detached from the brewery for at least 50 years and is currently under private ownership.
 Its grounds include a small pedimented folly screening the brewery from the house.
 Its entrance gates were previously the jaw-bones of a whale (as also found on nearby North Berwick Law) but these have eroded to stumps.

-By 2005 Belhaven had become the largest and oldest surviving independent brewery in Scotland.
+By 2005, Belhaven had become the largest and oldest surviving independent brewery in Scotland.
 In November 2005, the Suffolk based brewery Greene King completed a £187 million takeover of Belhaven.
 Greene King stated that Belhaven would retain its brands and brewery following the takeover.

-In 2019 the Hong Kong based CK Assets announced the take over of the owner of Belhaven, Greene King.
+In 2019, the Hong Kong based CK Assets announced the take over of the owner of Belhaven, Greene King.
 According to the Financial Times, the holding company is taking the view that the pubs owned by Greene King are an asset that is safe from potential recession.
 Analyst David Blennerhassett told the FT that CK Assets has a track record of buying such assets in the UK and he does not expect it to sell Greene King later as a bet on the falling pound.